yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2022/index.md

 	"./muppet.png| Name's Kermit the Frog, pleased to meet you (Xenoblade Chronicles 3)"
   >}}

-Xenoblade 3's massive set of pipelines also causes problems for emulation.
+`Xenoblade Chronicles 3`'s massive set of pipelines also causes problems for emulation.
 Because yuzu tries to give you as stutter-free an experience as it can, it tries to load all known pipelines into memory before you even start playing.
 This might be a reasonable proposition if a game had just a few thousand pipelines.
-However, Xeno Chronicles 3 has over 15000 distinct pipelines, and keeping them all in memory simultaneously causes the memory usage in the GPU driver to skyrocket.
+However, keeping Xenoblade's 15000+ distinct pipelines all in memory simultaneously causes the memory usage in the GPU driver to skyrocket.
 [Cemu](https://github.com/cemu-project/Cemu) users of old may remember facing a similar issue when using NVIDIA GPUs.

 To this end, byte[] looked for any issues in yuzu that might be causing the GPU driver to hold on to more memory than it needs to.